britbrit22/Food-Trivia-Game/README.md

 ## MVP Goals

 - As a player, I will click on an answer to each question.
-- As a player, if I answer correct I will receive points.
-- As a player, if I answer is incorrect I will not score any points.
 - As a player, I will answer all the questions.
 - As a player, I will need to get 80 percent of the questions correct.
+- As a player, if I answer each question correctly I will score points.
+- As a player, if I answer a question incorrect I will not score any points.
+- As a player, if 80 percent of the questions are incorrect I will start over.

 ## Stretch Goals

-- As a player, if 80 percent of the questions are incorrect I will start over.
 - As a player, I would like to have a bonus round.
 - As a player, I would like to redeem a missed question.
 - As a player, I would like to have timed questions.